NazarovN001/business-diagrams/README.md

 ### 5. State diagram <div id="35"></div>

 A state diagram shows the behavior of a particular object (class) in the system, the change of states of this object under the influence of events occurring in the system or external factors.
 State diagrams are usually constructed for one or more of the main objects in the system.
-With the help of the diagram for each state it is possible to trace:
+Using the diagram for each state, it is possible to trace:

 - possible states of the object in the system;
 - previous state (state before the event);
 - an event (action) that changes the state of the object;
 - a role that initiates the transition;
-- conditions of transition to a new state (transition to several states is possible, depending on conditions);
+- conditions of transition to a new state (transition to several states is possible, depending on the conditions);
 - the state after the event.

 The following figure shows the state diagram of the Request object from Task 1.